Inderdeep-Klotia/MasterMind/README.md

 # MasterMind
 MasterMind the Game

 Checking if key is working correctly.
+I believe it is.